-- The rig can include bait such as sucker meat or dead minnow or herring, and then cast off the shore.
-Simply prop the rod up using with a forked stick with the reel bait open.
+- The rig can include bait such as sucker meat or dead minnow, or herring, and then cast off the shore.
+Simply prop the rod up using a forked stick with the reel bait open.

-- Make sure the hooks you are using a very sharp.
-You can use a file to hone the hook, or purchase laser or chemically sharpened hooks.
+- Make sure the hooks you are using are very sharp.
+You can use a file to hone the hook or purchase laser or chemically sharpened hooks.

 - Using a fluorocarbon leader between the sinker and hook is recommended because it offers decreased line visibility and increased abrasion resistance.

 - Land points, islands, and sand flats near deep water are good points for soaking.